Judicial Law Clerk Program

 Training and Development

 In addition to "on the job" training ASLBP law clerks receive while working with various legal and technical judges, clerks can participate in a variety of formal legal and technical training.
 Because the NRC is located in the Washington, D.C. metropolitan area, law clerks have the opportunity to attend any number of programs sponsored by the American Bar Association or other professional associations, such as the ABA's annual Administrative Law Conference, and various state and District of Columbia Bar Association continuing legal education programs.
 On the technical side, each year the first year clerks are encouraged to attend a week-long training program conducted at the NRC's Technical Training Center in Chattanooga, Tennessee, that provides training in various scientific and engineering fields associated with regulating nuclear materials and facilities.
 This trip usually includes a tour of a nuclear power plant.
 Finally, the ASLBP periodically holds Panel Meetings that address pertinent technical and legal developments and our clerks participate in those.
-See also, the Career Training and Development Page.
+See also, the Working at NRC – Training Page.

 Qualifications and Evaluations